The Wildlife Rescue Program

 How You Can Help

 Volunteers on this project play an essential role in the care of the rescued animals and their contribution is invaluable.
-Like many conservation programs, funds are greatly lacking, and a willing volunteer labor force is essential to the success of the projects.
-A volunteers work day is normally between four - six hours per day, five days per week, and while the work can be physically demanding, it is also tremendously rewarding.
-Volunteers on this program must have a flexible and positive attitude, as work schedules can and do change according to the needs of each rescue centre.
+Like many conservation programs funds are greatly lacking and a willing volunteer labor force is essential to the success of the projects.

-No two days are ever the same on this project.
-Volunteers will contribute in a number of ways and can expect to undertake some of the following tasks:
+Volunteers will contribute in a number of ways and can expect to undertake many of the following tasks:

 - Clean animal enclosures/compounds

-- Feed animals – including bottle feeding infant animals
+- Feed animals – including bottle feeding rescued infant animals when required

 - Assist in rescue calls when required